yatharth1908/Machine-Learning/README.md

 # Machine-Learning
-This repository contains implementation of Machine Learning techniques.
+This repository contains implementation of Machine Learning algorithms on different datasets.
 The following approaches have been used -

 • **k-nearest neighbour classifier and regressor** on iris dataset from the UCI directory - https://archive.ics.uci.edu/ml/datasets/iris.
 The dataset contains 4 features and 150 instances with no missing values.
 The data was shuffled for the implementation of the technique and split 80% for training and 20% for testing..
 The accuracy achieved for both the classification and regression was above 95%.
 The code implements both .csv(for classification) and .data(for regression) files